-Pursuant to the Advisory Agreement, the Adviser provides the Funds with investment research and advice and furnishes each Fund with an investment program consistent with that Fund's investment objective and policies, subject to the supervision of the Board of Trustees.
-The Advisory Agreement allows the Adviser to carry out any of its obligations under the Advisory Agreement, including portfolio management by employing a sub-adviser.
-The Adviser determines which portfolio securities will be purchased or sold, arranges for the placing of orders for the purchase or sale of portfolio securities, selects brokers or dealers to place those orders, maintains books and records with respect to the securities transactions and reports to the Board of Trustees on the Funds' investments and performance.
-The Adviser is solely responsible for making investment decisions on behalf of the Funds.
-The Board of Trustees has sole responsibility for selecting, evaluating the performance of, and replacing as necessary, any of the service providers to the Funds, including the Adviser.
+Pursuant to an investment advisory agreement, the Adviser provides the Fund with investment research and advice and furnishes the Fund with an investment program consistent with its investment objective and policies, subject to the supervision of its Board of Trustees.
+The Adviser determines which portfolio securities will be purchased or sold, arranges for the placing of orders for the purchase or sale of portfolio securities, selects brokers or dealers to place those orders, maintains books and records with respect to the Fund's securities transactions and reports to its Board of Trustees on its investments and performance.